blackwavesofenergy/bwoe-blog/content/post/net/blocked-almost-every-site-for-a-year.md

 There was another problem: exploiting the setup.
 Blocklists + search engine blocking + comment blocking sounded airtight, but the withdrawals of internet addiction led me to exploits.
 I talk more about it here.
 Simply put, instead of browsing subconsciously and losing time mindlessly, I found myself stuck between finding exploits and keeping myself from finding exploits.
 More exhaustion.

-Got it!
-Here's a less serious revision:

-Did it work?
-Well, sometimes.
-Keeping a ‘study whitelist’ (which I cheekily named Digital Methylphenidate) was good for productivity, and not burdening myself with doomscrolling and other post-internet social phenomena helped me stay sharper and more focused.

 I *do* think that the strategy of blocking websites for productivity and mental well-being is a good one.
 But if you're looking for detox, have some grasp on the real world.
 You may not be interested in the chaos, but the chaos is interested in you.